Shooting the Soul of a Nation

 The BBC is a large and complex bureaucracy, and the current affairs division fiercely defends its independence from meddling.
-Lomax’s boss told him to disregard the pressure to leave.
+Lomax’s boss told him to disregard the instruction to leave.

 But after the team got back to the UK, Lomax was completely frozen out:

 When we all returned to London I went back to normal reporting duties.
 Bridget was allowed to have her own cutting room in which to finish the documentary.
 I was not to have any further part in it.

 Lomax told me Winter took several months during 1979 to produce a rough cut of the film:

 When the bosses were summoned to view a rough cut, I understand they were horrified by its length and lack of structure.
 They suggested improvements and Bridget went back to the cutting room for another few months.

 What eventually emerged was a film I hardly recognised.
 The title was her idea and so was the hiring of Gielgud to read the script — which was not written by me.
 The whole effect was bizarre.

 Soul of a Nation had become an embarrassment — and a major headache — for the BBC.
 They had commissioned an extremely expensive documentary that had turned out to be a preposterous mess.